ali-h/airdrop-file-gen/README.md

 It can be used with multiple options and limits. it generate a file for airdrop, that file can be executed with airdrop-tool Script.

+After generating the file you can use it airdrop tokens with this [script](https://github.com/ali-h/airdrop-tool)
 ***

 ## Configuration